openhab/openhab-docs/installation/docker.md

 ::: tab Linux

-::: tip Docker Compose
+::: tip Note
 To get full advantage of a docker/container setup it is recommended to learn about [docker compose](https://docs.docker.com/compose/).
+The following example is using docker compose syntax.
 :::

-Example using compose

 Identify the network interface on the host machine: